escowles/recipes/_posts/2023-04-29-petit-fours.md

   making cubes by stacking 2-3 layers
 * cover with plastic wrap and freeze while making icing

+alternate baking: to make one 9" round cake layer (about 1" thick), bake at 350°F for 20-25 minutes.

 **icing:**

 7 1/2 Tbsp. butter